Bachelor of Arts in Early Childhood Education and Care QQI (Level 7)Year 2 Entry

 - Practice Development 3 – Action Research

-GMIT are only accepting application into Year 2 of this programme in this Academic Year (2016/17).
-Candidates must hold a QQI Level 6 relevant to Early Childhood Education and Care, be employed in the ECEC sector for a minimum of two years and currently employed for a minimum of 12 hours per week.
+GMIT are only accepting application into Year 2, Year 3 and Year 4 of this programme in this Academic Year (2019/20).
+Candidates must hold a QQI Level relevant to Early Childhood Education and Care and there is a practice placement of 12 hours per week.

-FETAC Level 6 awards or UK/International equivalents which appear in the DCYA list of Early Years Recognised Qualifications are acceptable for submission to this programme.
+FETAC Level 6 awards or UK/International equivalents which appear in the DCYA list of Early Years Recognised Qualifications are acceptable for submission to this programme for year 2 entry.

 Other Essential Information: